 You can get up close to our lemur family in their walk-through enclosure in Discover Madagascar

 Ring-tailed lemurs are herbivores.
 They mainly feed on fruit which makes up the greater part of their diet in the wild, but they also eat leaves, flowers, tree bark, sap and will occasionally eat insects too.

 They feed in trees, jumping from branch to branch to avoid the sharp spines, and also forage on the ground.

-Ring-tailed lemurs are from southern and southwestern Madagascar.
+Ring-tailed lemurs come from southern and southwestern Madagascar.
 In the wild, they live in tropical dry forests, dry scrub, montane humid forests and gallery forests.

-This species of lemur is classified as endangered with only 10,000 – 100,000 left in the wild.
+This species of lemur is classified as Endangered with only 10,000 to 100,000 left in the wild.
 This is largely because the sparse, dry forests they live in are being destroyed for agriculture, charcoal production and mining.

 You can learn more about the ring-tailed lemurs' conservation status on the IUCN Red List of Threatened Species website